Sarona (colony): Third Reich and World War II

-After the Nazis came to power in Germany, all international schools of German language subsidized or fully financed by government funds were obliged to redraw their educational programmes and employ teachers aligned with the Nazi party.
+After the Nazis came to power in Germany, all international schools of German language subsidised or fully financed by government funds were obliged to redraw their educational programmes and employ teachers aligned with the Nazi party.
 The swastika was used as a symbol in all such institutions.

 All Germans living in Mandatory Palestine were interned by the British in Sarona, Wilhelma, Bethlehem of Galilee and Waldheim.
 Sarona held close to 1,000 persons behind a guarded, 4m high barbed-wire fence.
 In July 1941, 188 people from Sarona were deported to Australia on the Queen Elizabeth.
 They were interned in Tatura in Central Victoria, Australia until 1947.